MadStudioRoblox/ProfileService/docs/api.md

 responding in time and for handling crashed server session-locks).
 - `return "Steal"` - The profile will usually be loaded immediately, ignoring an existing remote session lock and applying a session lock for this session. `"Steal"` can be used to clear dead session locks faster than `"ForceLoad"` assuming your code knows that the session lock is dead.

+!!! notice
+    ProfileService saves profiles to live DataStore keys in Roblox Studio when [Roblox API services are enabled](https://developer.roblox.com/en-us/articles/Data-store#using-data-stores-in-studio).
+See [ProfileStore.Mock](#profilestoremock) if saving to live keys during testing is not desired.

 !!! warning
     `:LoadProfileAsync()` can return `nil` when another remote Roblox server attempts to load the profile at the same time.
     This case should be extremely rare and it would be recommended to [:Kick()](https://developer.roblox.com/en-us/api-reference/function/Player/Kick) the player if `:LoadProfileAsync()` does